osartun/Backbone.Undo.js/README.md

 An *UndoType* needs to have the following functions:

 *   **on**	`([…])`
     This function is called when the event this UndoType is made for was triggered on an observed object.
 It gets all the arguments that were triggered with the event.
-The `on`-function must return an object with the properties `object`, `before`, `after` and optionally `options`.
+The `"on"`-function must return an object with the properties `object`, `before`, `after` and optionally `options`.

 		return {
 		    "object": … // The object the event was triggered on